Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Our Proposed Estimator: Design-based Supervised Learning

 Proposition~\ref{pro1} (proof in supplement) shows that the DSL estimator is consistent and provides valid confidence intervals when the gold-standard probability is known to researchers, without requiring the correct specification of the supervised machine learning method. \begin{proposition} Under Assumption~\ref{assum-1}, when the DSL estimator is fitted with the cross-fitting approach (Algorithm~\ref{alg:dsl}), estimated coefficients $\widehat{\beta}$ are consistent and asymptotically normal.

 In addition, the following variance estimator $\widehat{V} $is consistent to $V$, that is, $\widehat{V} \xrightarrow[]{p} V$, where

 \end{proposition}

 This proposition highlights the desirable theoretical properties of DSL relative to alternatives.
 First, the estimators of coefficients are consistent, and asymptotic confidence intervals are valid.
 These results hold even when $g$ is arbitrarily misspecified as long as it does not diverge to infinity.
-This is unlike the SSL approach which requires that $g$ is correctly specified and is consistent to the true conditional expectation $\E(Y|Q, W, X).$ Second, even when LLMs-based labels are arbitrarily biased, such biased measures do not asymptotically bias final estimates of coefficients $\beta$.
-Therefore, unlike the SO approach, researchers can safely use LLMs-based labels even when there is a concern of non-differential measurement errors.
+This is unlike the SL approach which requires that $g$ is correctly specified and is consistent to the true conditional expectation $\E(Y|Q, W, X).$ Second, even when LLMs-based labels are arbitrarily biased, such biased measures do not asymptotically bias final estimates of coefficients $\beta$.
+Therefore, unlike the SO approach, researchers can use LLMs-based labels and retain theoretical guarantees even when there is a concern of differential measurement errors.
 Finally, the asymptotic variance $V$ decreases with the accuracy of the surrogate labels, allowing for use of non-gold-standard data unlike GSO.

-These powerful theoretical guarantees mainly come from the \textit{research design} where researchers know and control the hand-coding probability $\pi(Q, W, X).$ The well known double/debiased machine learning framework mostly focuses on settings where the hand-coding probability $\pi$ is unknown and needs to be estimated from data.
-In such settings, researchers typically need to assume (i) estimation of nuisance functions, such as $g$ and $\pi$, is correctly specified and consistent to the true conditional expectations, and (ii) they satisfy particular convergence rates, e.g., $o_p(n^{-0.25}).$ We do not require either assumption because we exploit the research design where the hand-coding probability $\pi(Q, W, X)$ is known.
+These powerful theoretical guarantees mainly come from the \textit{research design} where researchers know and control the expert-coding probability $\pi(Q, W, X).$ The well known double/debiased machine learning framework mostly focuses on settings where the expert-coding probability $\pi$ is unknown and needs to be estimated from data.
+In such settings, researchers typically need to assume (i) estimation of nuisance functions, such as $g$ and $\pi$, is correctly specified and consistent to the true conditional expectations, and (ii) they satisfy particular convergence rates, e.g., $o_p(n^{-0.25}).$ We do not require either assumption because we exploit the research design where the expert-coding probability $\pi(Q, W, X)$ is known.